Home / Blog / Silicone vs Rubber: Differences, Pros/Cons, and Best Applications

 UV, Ozone & Weather Resistance

 Silicone is almost impregnable to sunlight and ozone cracking.
-Without a lot of additives, natural rubber and SBR would become hard and crack in only a few months, when exposed to the weather.
+Without a lot of additives, natural rubber and SBR would become hard and crack in only a few months when exposed to the weather, which is why weather resistance should be evaluated carefully when selecting sealing materials.

 Oil and Chemical Resistance